 Written evidence submitted by the Centre for Social Mobility, University of Exeter

 We knew from our other rapid response research at the Centre for Social Mobility at the University of Exeter that parents with children with SEN reported lower wellbeing than other parents, and we expected this group to face additional challenges in providing education to their children.
-We wanted to understand how parents experienced in home education were developing and changing their learning practices during this period of school closures and government restriction on movement and assembly.
+We wanted to understand how parents experienced in home education were developing and changing their learning practices during the school closures.

-The research project gained ethical approval from the University of Exeter and took place between 25th March to 8th July 2020.
-A mixed-methods study was undertaken, consisting of a largely open-ended questions survey, with 401 respondents and interviews with 53 respondents followed by 100 written accounts form parents about the impact of exam cancellation.
+The research project gained ethical approval from the University of Exeter, and took place between 25th March and 8th July 2020.
+A mixed-methods study was undertaken, consisting of a largely open-ended questions survey with 401 respondents, and interviews with 53 respondents.
 This study sought to understand the impact on school closures and a changing policy environment on families who have chosen to electively home educate their child/children for at least 12 months prior.

-The vast majority of survey respondents, two-thirds had been home-educating for between one and six years (Table 1).
+The vast majority of survey respondents – 2/3rd had been home-educating for between 1 and 6 years (Table 1).

 Table 1: Length of home-education

-Of the Survey participants a high number of parents reported a postgraduate level of study; 191 participants out of 454 (see Table 2) but it is noteworthy that home-educators are a diverse community with parents having a wide range of educational and professional backgrounds (see appendix 1 Job Sector Category).
-Of the participants 55.1% of families reported no children with special educational needs, compared to 45.4% that did have at least one child with special educational needs.
-25% of respondents were educating one child at home, 16% were educating four or more children at home with the majority of parents educating two (38%) or three (20%) children at home.
-The reasons for choosing to home-educate varied as discussed in appendix 2 (Reasons for choosing to home educate).
+Of the participants a high number of parents reported a postgraduate level of study; 191 participants out of 454 (see Table 2) but it is noteworthy that home-educators are a diverse community with parents having a wide range of educational and professional backgrounds (see appendix).
+Of the participants 55.1% of families reported no children with special educational needs, compared to 45.4% that did having at least one child with special educational needs.
+A quarter of respondents were educating 1 child at home and 16 per cent were educating four or more children at home with the vast majority of parents educating two (38%) or three (20%) children at home.
+The reasons for choosing to home-educate varied as discussed in appendix 2.

 Table 2: the educational profile of EHE in our survey